noahbclarkson/Auto-Tune/README.md

   ##    max-sell: 12       <- Only 12 items can be sold each time-period - you can increase this on large servers
   ##    max-volatility: 0.25       <- Example of an item with a lower max-volatility
   ##    min-volatility: 0.05       <- Example of an item with a higher min-volatility
+  ##    display-name: '&aGrass'      <- Example of a custom display name (with a green color code)
+  ##    collect-first-setting: 'EACH_PLAYER' <- Example of a custom collect-first-setting

 shops:
   COAL: